 - other international experiences will be considered on a case-by-case basis as approved by the Associate Dean, Undergraduate.

 The following additional regulations apply to students registered in the Faculty of Fine Arts:

 - A student may not receive credit for a 100-level course after receiving credit for a senior course in the same discipline, except by prior written permission of the department head.
 A course may not be repeated or taken for credit if it is a prerequisite for a course in the same discipline, for which credit has previously been obtained, except by prior written permission of the department head.

-- Second Language requirement: students who must write a test of English language proficiency to gain admission to the University of Regina or students who pass a Language proficiency exam (see §20 UR Self-Service, LANG 001) are exempt from completing the second language requirement as required for Honours degrees in Fine Arts.
-The credit hours will be fulfilled with courses from the humanities area.
+- Second Language requirement: students who must write a test of English language proficiency to gain admission to the University of Regina or students who pass a Language proficiency exam (see §20 or UR Self-Service, LANG 001) are exempt from completing the second language requirement as required for Honours degrees in Fine Arts.
+The credit hours will be fulfilled with courses from the Culture and Society area.
 Programs requiring specific languages are exempt.

-- A student may select with departmental approval, up to 15 credit hours of courses designed as pass/fail to accommodate the Professional Placement Program and THAC 365AA-ZZ, 465AA-ZZ and THDS 365AA-ZZ, 465AA-ZZ, THAC and TD.
+- A student may select with departmental approval, up to 15 credit hours of courses designed as pass/fail to accommodate the Professional Placement Program and THAC 365AA-ZZ, 465AA-ZZ and THDS 365AA-ZZ, 465AA-ZZ.
 BMusEd students are excluded from this provision.
 Students may not use one course to fulfill two requirements of a degree.

 Refer to §6.2 of this Calendar.